 A Lake District view, that has to be said as one of the most popular to be seen in Cumbria.
 For those that visit Cumbria and peruse the postcard or calendar section in any of the shops, there is no doubt the image of Ashness Bridge, with Derwentwater and Skiddaw behind will be there……

 Enjoying the area, paddling, having a picnic and plenty of people trying to get that spot to take a picture themselves.
 It is rather difficult to get a shot without people or a car as you can imagine.
 Out of season, early or late on is best for a ‘just nature’ shot.
 The stones by the side of Barrow Beck just above the bridge are worn down and smooth from the thousands and thousands of people whom have stood and adjusted to see what they had seen on just paper before.

-Now then behind Ashness Bridge, where you most probably parked is Ashness Wood.
+Now then behind and above Ashness Bridge, where you most probably parked, is Ashness Wood.
 From here you can walk up through the woods full of Red Squirrels and ancient trees or you can drive up a bit more in the car.
 What awaits you is simply called ‘Surprise View’ and is quite simply a breathtaking spot to stand at and look out.

 Down and before you are the Lake District delights of Derwentwater with Bassenthwaite Lake behind, Skiddaw rising above the town of Keswick.
 You can look up, down and across Borrowdale with the River Derwent and of course fells in all directions.

 Across the water is the unmistakable Catbells, a climb that is a fond one of so many people in the area.
 You may get to see the trails of people marching up.